 The Ramakera’s body would be covered with artificial skin, and artificial scent would need to be developed to increase its chance of getting accepted as an unusual friend of the herd.

 What It’s Used For

 To protect animals, the Ramakera (or a variation of it) could be an ideal choice because its biomimetic features will limit wildlife disturbance as opposed to helicopters or other drones.
 It could also help catch offenders by luring them in or be used to learn more about animal behaviour.

-The Ramakera robotic Rhinoceros was designed by Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
+The Ramakera robotic Rhinoceros was imagined in June 2016 by Charles Bombardier and designed by Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
 Kaan graduated with a degree in design from the Savannah College of Art and Design.
 He currently works as Freelance designer at Astronaut Ape, and he also created the Rokko monkey and the Sebrid transit system concepts for Imaginactive.